 Sedation dentistry uses relaxing medication to help patients overcome dental anxiety.
-All you do is take one pill before your dental appointment.
-Depending on the level and type of your anxiety, we may give you additional medication to help you sleep the night before.
 Your medication will help you arrive at your dental appointment feeling relaxed and comfortable.
-You will not be asleep during your dental appointment, you will be awake and able to respond to instructions.
+You will not be asleep during your dental appointment; you will be awake and able to respond to instructions.

 Who Is a Candidate for Sedation Dentistry?

 - Dental fear or anxiety

 - Negative reactions to certain sounds or smells in the dentist’s office

 - Discomfort from sitting in the dental chair or holding their mouth open